hamlet-io/avscanner/readme.md

 ## Description

-Validate and archive files put into passport scanner data s3 bucket.
+Virus-scan files that arrive in an S3 bucket, and either move the file to quarantine or dispatch a validation task to a queue.

 ## Structure:

-Project consists of 3 workers and 2 queues, 3 buckets.
+Project consists of 1 workers and 2 queues, 2 buckets.
 Both queues used to pass s3 object created event to workers.

 ##### Note:
 Buckets and queues names provided in default `.env` file located at the project root directory.
 Also `.env` file contains connection parameters for both sqs and s3 as well as file prefixes/directories.

 #### Workers:
-1. Archiver - archives valid data files on a monthly basis.
-1. Validator - validates data files format.
 1. Virus scanner - checks that data files are not viruses.

 #### Queues:
-1. Virus scanning queue - receives initial object created event in passport scanner data bucket.
+1. Inbound queue - receives initial object created event in passport scanner data bucket.
-1. Validation queue - receives events after virus scanner worker verified that file is not a virus.
+1. Outbound queue - receives events after virus scanner worker verified that file is not a virus.

 #### Buckets:
-1. Archive - contains files which passed virus scanning.
 1. Quarantine - contains potentially hazardous files/viruses.
 1. Unprocessed - contains raw unprocessed files which virus scanner and validator workers will process.